xcart/xcart-docs/_pages/kb_en/webinars_and_video_tutorials/x-cart_and_avalara_webinar_when_do_it_yourself_doesnt_do_it_best.md

 layout: article_with_sidebar
 updated_at: '2017-01-30 21:29 +0400'
 identifier: ref_tmAt0uVV
-title: 'X-Cart and Avalara webinar: When Do it Yourself Doesn’t Do it Best'
+title: 'X-Cart and Avalara Webinar: When Do it Yourself Doesn’t Do it Best'
 order: 100
 published: true
 ---